sanjolbarla/Stock_Analysis_Flutter/README.md

 # Stock Analysis using Flutter

-Application for showing stock changes of companies.
+Application for showing stock changes of companies using Flutter Framework.

 ## Images